microsoft/FluidFramework/packages/framework/react/README.md

 ## syncedObject Hooks

 The [synced Objects folder](./src/syncedObjects) contains a collection of setSyncedXConfig helper function and useSyncedX hook pairings.
-These functions allow you to easily start using the DDS' that were prepared in the `syncedDataObject`.
+These functions allow you to easily start using the DDSes that were prepared in the `syncedDataObject`.
 Since these are all wrappers around the `React.useState` hook, with added syncing functionality, simply calling these functions using regular React hook rules will automatically convert the function into a React functional view.

 Each of these helper & hook pairings take a Fluid DDS and binds them to the `syncedDataObject` under the unique `syncedStateId`.
-This ensures that any changes that happen on these DDS' see synced updates show up live on all connected React views.
+This ensures that any changes that happen on these DDSes see synced updates show up live on all connected React views.

-A single `syncedDataObject` can hold multiple different types of DDS' and other `DataObjects` under different `syncedStateIds`.
+A single `syncedDataObject` can hold multiple different types of DDSes and other `DataObjects` under different `syncedStateIds`.
 However, each unique ID is exclusive to the type of value that is set there when using the helper & hook pairs.

-The current roster of available helper & hook pairs for different DDS' are:
+The current roster of available helper & hook pairs for different DDSes are:
 - For just setting type T objects on a `SharedMap` -> `useSyncedObject<T>` & `setSyncedObjectConfig<T>`
 - `SharedCounter` -> `useSyncedCounter` & `setSyncedCounterConfig`
 - `SharedObjectSequence` -> `useSyncedArray<T>` & `setSyncedArrayConfig`